Candy Corn Hat Knitting Pattern

 Adult Women’s/ Men’s Medium, Child, Toddler, Baby.

-- Finished measurements for an adult hat;
+- Finished measurements for an adult-size hat;

 - Height of hat lying flat and unstretched – from the cast-on edge to the top of the hat – 11 inches.
 Width of the hat – 8 inches.

-The pattern is written for all sizes starting with the adult size – with changes for different sizes listed in all necessary places, for example, 72 (adult), 64 (child), 56 (toddler), 48 (baby).
+The pattern is written for all sizes starting with the adult size – with changes for different sizes listed in all necessary places, for example, 72 (adult), 64 (child), 56 (toddler), and 48 (baby).

 To follow the pattern more easily, circle or highlight all numbers pertaining to your size before beginning.